 Through our work with clients, Advisian has gained insight into what works well in the Oil and Gas industry.
 In this paper, Advisian seeks to offer our thoughts and insight, being complementary to the atlas.
 We offer action-oriented examples, of the kind of initiatives operators could implement to achieve a specific sustainable development goal, whilst improving their “License to Operate” position and therefore increase profitability and attractiveness to shareholders.

 Firstly, Advisian would assess a company's governance which is typically manifest in a set of policies, standards and procedures.

-Advisian has found that successful companies commit to a set of Sustainable Development Goals (SDG) in their respective policies.
+Advisian has found that successful companies commit to a set of SDGs in their respective policies.
 Specifically, compliance with general principles, within a broad set of SDGs, is usually embedded in company policies.
-The strategic decisions of these organisations are influenced by “License to Operate” type questions at Board Level.
+The strategic decisions of these organizations are influenced by “License to Operate” type questions at Board Level.
 Instances in the last few decades such as Macondo and Brent Spar brought to bear the impact of public perception and the associated political response.

 Advisian also sees a greater emphasis of SDGs during due diligence assessments in Mergers and Acquisitions.
 The impact of misaligned goals or certain legacies can weigh heavy on a combined balance sheet.
 This trend reflects a more general industry development; Advisian has observed a more holistic approach to corporate risk management including a broad range of SDGs.